Sourishharh/Smart-Resume-Builder/README.md

-# Smart-Resume-Builder
+## Smart Resume Builder

-Smart Resume Builder is a feature-rich full-stack MERN web application designed to help users create, customize, and manage professional, ATS-optimized resumes efficiently.
-The platform provides a real-time editing and preview experience, AI-powered content suggestions to improve resume quality, customizable templates, secure user authentication, and controlled resume sharing through public or private links, ensuring both flexibility and privacy in resume management.
+Smart Resume Builder is a **full-stack MERN web application** that enables users to build professional, ATS-friendly resumes with real-time preview and AI-powered content suggestions.

 ---